hitbtc-com/hitbtc-api/README.md

 ### Demo trading

-Hitbtc provides a demo trading option.
-You can enable demo mode and acquire demo API keys on the Settings page.
+HitBTC provides a demo trading option.
+You can enable demo mode and acquire demo API keys on the [Settings](https://hitbtc.com/settings) page.

 ## Market data RESTful API